Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Graph Neural Network.md

     - New Nodes: Many application settings constantly encounter previously unseen nodes, i.e. Reddit, YouTube, Google Scholar.
 So we need to generate new embeddings "on the fly".

     - New Graphs: Inductive node embedding also allows generalizing to entirely unseen graphs. i.e. train on protein interaction graph from model organism A and generate embeddings on newly collected data about organism B.

+    In practice, we re-evaluate on a hold-out test set over time, until at some point the model fails to generalize.
+This will signal a model retraining/fine-tuning.

 #### 2.1.3 GNNs subsume CNNs